JuliaDiff/ChainRulesCore.jl/docs/src/arrays.md

 \end{equation}
 ```

-This is the matrix product rule, whose `frule` is
+This is the matrix product rule, and we write its `frule` as

 ```julia
 function frule(